GCP - Access is denied. Cloud Resource Manager API has not been enabled.

 REST API Monitor Troubleshooting Guide

-Whether you're adding a new REST API monitor or troubleshooting an existing one, the following steps can help resolve common issues.
-Troubleshooting 4xx Error Codes (e.g., 401, 403) Check Request Configuration: Verify that the correct HTTP method ...
+Whether you're adding a new REST API monitor or diagnosing issues in an existing one, the steps below will help resolve the most common problems.
+Troubleshooting 4xx Error Codes (e.g., 401, 403) 1.
+Check Request Configuration Ensure that the ...

 Cloud Monitoring API Usage